What is the difference between fostering agencies and local authorities?

 When you decide to learn more about foster care you will have two choices; foster with the local authority or with an independent fostering agency.
 But what’s the difference?

 All children that come into the care system are the legal responsibility of the local authority (councils).
 They will initially try to find a placement with one of their foster carers.
-They will then look to fostering agencies like Compass when they feel that they have a foster family which is more suitable to the child or young person.
+They will then look to a private fostering agency like Compass when they feel that they have a foster family which is more suitable to the child or young person.
 This could be because the child has complex needs that their carers aren’t able to offer, or it could be that they don’t have foster carers that live in the right area.

 As Compass are a nationwide agency that offers industry-leading training, we are often able to provide placements where local authorities are not.